Air France-KLM launches low-cost airline Hop!

-PARIS Franco-Dutch group Air France-KLM (AIRF.PA) has formed a new French regional airline unit called Hop! to respond to competition from low-cost rivals.
+PARIS Jan 28 Franco-Dutch group Air France-KLM has formed a new French regional airline unit called Hop! to respond to competition from low-cost rivals.

 Hop! will operate 530 daily flights to 136 destinations in Europe from March 31 with one-way fares from 55 euros, the company said on Monday.